-The main focus lies on developing cell-free synthetic biology and other cutting-edge technologies to engineer biological macromolecules and networks for addressing most daunting challenges in human health.
+The main focus lies on developing synthetic biology and other cutting-edge technologies to engineer biological macromolecules and networks coupled with non-biological components for addressing most daunting challenges in human health and environment.

 Convert CO2 to high-value fine chemical products by natural light-driven biocatalysis to achieve national carbon neutrality goal.

 Assemble an artificial cell for understanding basic life and for employing a new biosynthesis philosophy to overcome problems in living cells.

 Make incredibly tiny “micro/nano robots” that smartly navigate under their own or external power to a specific target by collective intelligence.